DerwenAI/strwythura/NOTES.md

 ## Code TODOs
+  * back-out `GLiREL` since its logging is so bad; prevents publishing to PyPi
+    - replace with BAML or DSPy <https://arxiv.org/html/2502.09956v1>

   * back-out `pandas` replaced by `polars`:
     - `textrank.py`

+  * integrate `kglab.standards` for OWL/RDFS closure and SHACL capabilities

-  * integrate with Kuzu for graph persistence
+  * integrate with Kuzu for graph persistence?

 ----------------------------------------------------------------------

 ## Semantics

     Person